shridharssg/JavaScript/Programs_JS.md

 #### Program : Given string is a palindrome (reads the same forwards and backwards)

 ```
+use above logic to check without inbuild method.

 function isPalindrome(str) {

   return str === str.split(”).reverse().join(”);